GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 ### Increased Muscle Mass

-Androgens stimulate muscle growth, which is why anabolic steroids (which are literally testosterone) are so common amongst body builders.
+Androgens stimulate muscle growth, which is why anabolic steroids (which are literally testosterone) are so common amongst bodybuilders.
 The body will naturally gain more muscle without even having to exercise, but *with* exercise there can be substantial gains, particularly in the arms and shoulders.
-Beware, you won't know your own strength at first.
+Beware; you won't know your own strength at first.

 Added lean muscle in the upper body redefines the shoulder and neck line, creating a more masculine silhouette.
 It also improves the body's ability to process lipids, making weight loss easier.